Abderrahman-byte/Spyware-Server/README.md

 - [x] Consum messages from broker
 - [x] Add Authentication
-- [ ] Receive target info and create target based on its info fingerprint
+- [x] Receive target info and create target based on its info fingerprint
-- [ ] keylogs buffers and save them to a database or a file
+- [x] keylogs buffers and save them to a database or a file
-- [ ] Save sent data to database
+- [x] Save sent data to database
+- [ ] Save screen shots

 ## Author :